-The quickest way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gather around “virtual roundtables.”
+The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 Once you click the Venue → Sessions tab → Add Session as the Organizer from the event Dashboard, you will see the following Session fields:

 Session Title.
 (60 characters max).
 The descriptive, easy-to-remember name, attendees will use to find the Session during the event.
 The Session Title can be changed any time by the Organizer.